How do I form a corporation in Indiana?

 Step 4: File the Indiana Articles of Incorporation

 Next, you’re ready to submit your Indiana Articles of Incorporation.
 This form will officially register you with the state as a legally recognized corporation.
 You’ll need to file this form before you can start operating.
-You can find the Articles of Incorporation form under Business Forms > For Profit Corporations (domestic).
-You can file this form online via INBiz or mail.
+You can find the Articles of Incorporation form on the Indiana Secretary of State website.
+You can file this form online via INBiz or by postal mail.

 What Information to Include in Articles of Incorporation